AU-ExoMars/PCOT/internalDocs/docs/findingPCT.md

----
-date: 2021-07-13
-title: Finding the PCT
+# Finding PCT

-summary: This page describes how we go about locating the PCT, from the UX standpoint
+This page describes how we go about locating the PCT, from the UX standpoint.
-tags: ["pcot","mars","python"]
----

 This relies on finding a mapping from screen space to the PCT's coordinate space and back again.
 Once we have such a mapping, we can find where the patches should be on the screen and construct a set of ROIs which